Auto-Rules

 Category

-Useful for adding tags based on existing categorization.
+Useful for adding tags based on existing categorization, or sweeping uncategorized transactions into a default.

 Tags